GiulioBirolini/orobic-precision-parts-kpi-dashboard/README.md

 ## License

-MIT — free to use, adapt, and extend with attribution.
+MIT.
+Free to use, adapt, and extend with attribution.